 The United States Naval Air Station Sunnyvale, California was commissioned on April 12, 1932.
 The station was one of two bases constructed to port the Navy's two large airships (dirigibles)-the U.S.S.
 Macon and the other dirigible, the U.S.S.
 Akron, which was stationed in Lakehurst, New Jersey.

 The dirigibles were part of a domestic security program designed by Admiral William A. Moffett.
 The dirigibles were capable of staying airborne for much longer periods of time than airplanes and were considered ideal for conducting reconnaissance of the nation's coastlines.

 The 1933 station was defined by perimeter roads: Wescot Road to the north and west, Bushnell Road to the south and west, and Sayre Avenue to the east.
 The base was arranged in a formal and hierarchical arrangement typical of American military base design.
 McCord Avenue, which runs north/south, divided the base into halves; the administration functions were located to the west and the industrial functions, including the massive dirigible hangar, were positioned to the east.
 The western section, including the Administration Building (Building 17), Dispensary (Building 23), Bachelor Officer's Quarters (Building 20), Recreation Building (Building 25), and office building (Building 19) were arranged around a central axis, Shenandoah Plaza.
-All of the buildings within the original base, with the exception of Hangar I, were constructed in the Spanish Colonial Revival Style.
+The buildings in the eastern, industrial section, such as the enormous Hangar 1 (the dirigible hangar) and Building 15, were placed in a grid with very little green space or relationship between the buildings.
+All of the buildings within the original base, with the exception of Hangar 1, were constructed in the Spanish Colonial Revival Style.